Barry Frank

 Barry Frank (September 1930 – December 2, 2016) was a smooth-voiced 1950s and early 1960s pop and rock and roll vocalist who professionally recorded numerous 78s, 45s, 33s, and extended play/long play albums for Bell, Columbia, Jubilee, Seeco and other record companies in the United States and Europe.
-In many cases, Frank covered recordings debuted by other artists, and Frank's talented vocals won acclaim as being far better than the original artists who performed them.
+In many cases, Frank covered recordings debuted by other artists.
 These included songs like "Party Doll", "Earth Angel" and "The Great Pretender".
 In addition to his solo work, Frank also had a brief stint as the lead singer of the Sammy Kaye orchestra.